Aircoookie/WLED/usermods/TetrisAI_v2/readme.md

 ## Installation

 Just activate the usermod with `-D USERMOD_TETRISAI` and the effect will become available under the name 'Tetris AI'.
+If you are running out of flash memory, use a different memory layout (e.g. https://github.com/MoonModules/WLED/blob/mdev/tools/WLED_ESP32_4MB_256KB_FS.csv).

 ## Usage